Chiba (city): Demographics

+As of March 2025, the total population is 983,045 people, with 39,537 registered foreign residents.

+It is the 15th most populous city in Japan as of 2024.

 Politics and government

 Chiba was governed by Keiichi Tsuruoka, an independent (elected with support of LDP and Kōmeitō), until May 1, 2009.
 He was arrested in April 2009 during a corruption investigation by the Tokyo Metropolitan Police.
 He was succeeded by Toshihito Kumagai of the DPJ, who won election in June 2009.

+The current Mayor is Shunichi Kamiya, who was first elected in 2021.
+Mayor Kamiya was subsequently re-elected as mayor for a second term on the 16th of March 2025.

 The city assembly has 54 elected members.